-- No significant ground movements recorded in any of the inclinometers.
-Potentially erroneous readings in borehole L1 was recorded, indicating minor displacement in both downslope and upslope directions.
-The integrity of the inclinometer should be checked.
-Surface creep occurs mid-slope in glacial sediments at boreholes BH07.
-The trend should be reviewed in the next monitoring period. - Auto-piezometers in boreholes P1a, P1b, P2a, P2b, P3, P4a and P4b have all been replaced.
-No data are available for P2a for this monitoring period due to temporary logger problems.
-The data should be downloaded and reviewed for the next monitoring period. - Piezometer data from P1b, P2b and P3 show groundwater levels have increased to historical highs since the replacement of the loggers.
-This trend should be reviewed in the next monitoring report. - Groundwater levels have fallen or remained relatively steady in all other boreholes, except for midslope piezometer WS6 in which groundwater levels have remained elevated. - Piezometer in boreholes B6 was dry and its integrity requires checking on next site visit.
+- No significant ground movements recorded in any of the inclinometers. - No data are available for P2a and P4b for this monitoring period due to temporary logger problems.
+The data should be downloaded and reviewed for the next monitoring period. - Piezometer data from P1b, P2b and P3 show groundwater levels have increased to historical highs and remain static since the replacement of the loggers.
+The integrity of the piezometers should be checked on the next site visit. - Groundwater levels have fallen or remained relatively steady in all other boreholes, except for midslope piezometer WS6 in which groundwater levels have remained elevated. - Groundwater levels rapidly peaked briefly in shallow piezometer P4a in September, which may indicate water ingress into the borehole from the surface at this time. - Piezometer in boreholes B6 and Sn2a was dry and its integrity requires checking on next site visit.